Kary Brittingham Joins ‘Real Housewives of Dallas’ Cast For Season 4, See Her Bikini Body Photos On Instagram

 According to a September 4 report from Two Paragraphs, Brittingham, who is described as a “new feisty wife,” has been sharing plenty of bikini photos with her fans and followers on Instagram in the months leading up to her debut episode of the Bravo TV reality series.

-While fans won’t meet Brittingham until later tonight, it is known that the newest cast member of The Real Housewives of Dallas was born in Guadalajara, Mexico and is currently married to her second husband, Eduardo Brittingham, the CEO of Tu Familia.
+While fans won’t meet Brittingham until Wednesday night, it is known that the newest cast member of The Real Housewives of Dallas was born in Guadalajara, Mexico and is currently married to her second husband, Eduardo Brittingham, the CEO of Tu Familia.
 Brittingham is also mom to four children, including her daughter Isabella, who she shares with Eduardo, and three others she shares with her first husband.

 In her Bravo TV bio, it is noted that the “fun and fabulous” Brittingham isn’t afraid to “speak her truth” and in her official Season 4 tagline, that is quite evident.